erinok/howlonghowlong/README.md

 ## Play

-Run `hlhl` in a terminal.
+Run `howlonghowlong` in a terminal.

 Press space to flash the screen.

 How long did the screen flash?

-Think it was 100ms?
-Press 1.
+100ms?
+Type `1`.
 200?
-Press 2.
+Type `2`.
 And so on, up to 900 milliseconds.

 After guessing, you'll be shown if your guess was correct.
 Press space for the next flash.